inezamanda/inezamanda/README.md

 ### Hi there, my name is Inez👋

-I'm a student at Apple Developer Academy Cohort 2022.
-I have experiences on backend development using Java SpringBoot.
-Currently learning iOS Development with UIKit and SwiftUI.
+I was a student of Apple Developer Academy Cohort 2022.
+I have experiences on iOS development with SwiftUI and UIKit and backend development using Java SpringBoot.
+As a student of Apple Developer Academy, I developed several iOS applications using CloudKit, MapKit, MessageKit, Keychain Access, Alamofire, Core Data, etc. My team and I have developed an app called [BeneFIT](https://apps.apple.com/id/app/benefit-make-friends-be-fit/id6444470891) which is available on the App Store.
+Be sure to check it out!

 My goto stack right now :
+- mobile : swiftUI, UIKit
 - web : springboot, java web
-- mobile : swiftUI, UIKit

 Here you'll find some of my works on backend and mobile development.